 You must be at least 15 years old to receive an Open Water Diver certification; there is no maximum age.

 Those aged 10-14 can enroll in the Junior Open Water Diver certification, which means they must dive with a certified adult until their 15th birthday, when, at that time, their Junior card can be upgraded or not (works fine for life).

 Notes regarding the Open Water Classes at Dayo Scuba:

 Usually (almost always) we complete the wet portion of the open water course in 3 days, but sometimes it is necessary to dive more than 3 days because of learning difficulties, clearing or weather issues.
 If necessary, we will dive extra days to get you properly certified, at no extra charge.
 It is our mission to make you a safe and competent diver, and our students represent us around the world, so we really want you to be good.

 Cancellation Policy: We are happy to transfer you to another class at no charge if you need to reschedule 72 hours prior to the start of your course.
 If you are a NO SHOW and haven’t called 72 hours prior to your class to reschedule, you will be charged $100.00 to cover facility & instructor fees.
 Sorry, but the logistics of setting up pools, dive sites, and staff (Instructors and divemasters) can be expensive.

 The dive sites we use depend on the season.
-We do our pool sessions locally in a heated pool.
 During the summer months (May-October) we train at Lake Denton, a nice, warm water lake that has turned into a scuba park.
 This site is south of Orlando.
 During the winter months we train at the local springs; usually Alexander Springs, located just north and west of Orlando.